edinburgh-napier/set09121/labs/lab6/physics.md

   -  Box2D has a recommended 30 'units' per 1 'pixel' that feels realistic.

-Converting between sfml 'screenspace' and b2d 'physics world space' requires taking the above 3 factors into account.
+Converting between SMFL 'screen space' and B2D 'physics world space' requires taking the above 3 factors into account.

 ### Creating the world